Adithya48/number_plate_detection/README.md

 # 🚘 Number Plate Detection

-This project aims to detect and extract vehicle number plates from images using image processing and machine learning techniques.
+This project aims to detect and extract vehicle number plates from images using image processing techniques.
 It can be used for traffic monitoring, automated toll systems, and vehicle verification systems.

 ---